 One would think why someone would wear shoes at the beach?
 Traditionally, beaches are for flip-flops or barefoot walking.
 So, what are surf booties, exactly?

-Surf booties, according to Hawaii Activities, are thick socks that you wear when in water to keep your feet from corals or sharp objects in the ocean.
-They help keep a surfer’s feet warm in cold waters too.
-Therefore, wetsuits are for the body as surf booties are for the toes.
+Surf booties are essentially thick socks that you wear when in water to keep your feet from corals or sharp objects in the ocean.
+They also help keep your feet warm in cold waters.
+Analogously, wetsuits are for the body as surf booties are for the toes.